QuizMaster-world/.github/profile/README.md

   - Customizable window themes that allow users to personalize their experience.
   - Quick Startup of QuizCreator.

-### QuizMasterLite
+### QuizMasterMini

-- [***QuizMasterLite***](https://github.com/QuizMaster-world/QuizMasterLite) is a smaller version of QuizMaster - but still with a GUI.
+- [***QuizMasterMini***](https://github.com/QuizMaster-world/QuizMasterMini) is a smaller version of QuizMaster - but still with a GUI.
 While rich in features, QuizMaster App requires high storage capabilities and processing power, so we have created a  lightweight alternative, just 8 MB in size and comes with no dependencies, ensuring accessibility for all!

 - **Key Benefits**:
   - Only 8 MB in size, making it quick to download and install.